YerongAI/Office-Tool-docs/docs/introduction/download.md

 winget install Yerong.OfficeToolPlus
 ```

+**Please run `winget install` command with administrator privileges, otherwise the symlink will not be created, and you cannot run Office Tool Plus with the following commands.**

-After installation, you can run Office Tool Plus with the following command:
+After installation, you can run Office Tool Plus with the following commands:

 ```powershell
 OfficeToolPlus